cmachler/aws-lambda-ebs-backups/README.md

 }
 ```

-Next create an IAM role also called "ebs-backup-worker" selete "AWS Lambda" as the Role type, then attach the "ebs-backup-worker" policy created above.
+Next create an IAM role also called "ebs-backup-worker" select "AWS Lambda" as the Role type, then attach the "ebs-backup-worker" policy created above.
 When completed and you check the trust relationship in the role through "Edit Trust Relationship" it should look like below:

 ```
 {